AdobeDocs/workfront.en/help/quicksilver/manage-work/requests/create-requests/create-submit-requests.md

 ## Prerequisites for using Request Queues

-As a Workfront administrator, you must create Request Queues and make them available to users&nbsp;before they can use this functionality.
-A user with a Planner license and with Edit access to Projects and Manage permissions to a specific project can also create Request Queues.&nbsp;
+A Workfront administrator must create Request Queues and make them available to users before they can use this functionality.
+A user with a Planner license and with Edit access to Projects and Manage permissions to a specific project can also create Request Queues.

 For information about how to create Requests Queues, see the article [Create a Request Queue](../../../manage-work/requests/create-and-manage-request-queues/create-request-queue.md).

-You must create the following components of a Request Queue:
+A Workfront administrator must create the following components of a Request Queue:

-* A project in Current status, published as a Help Request&nbsp;Queue.
+* A project in Current status, published as a Help Request Queue.
 * Queue Topics.
   For more information, see the article [Create Queue Topics](../../../manage-work/requests/create-and-manage-request-queues/create-queue-topics.md).